fbpx

 Setting a Realistic Price

 Pricing your home competitively from the start will attract more potential buyers and increase your chances of a quick sale.
+In January 2023, a property would sit on the market for an average of 36 days, but if the property is priced too high, it could sit much longer.
 Overpricing can deter buyers and cause your property to sit on the market for an extended period.
-According to Zillow, homes priced correctly from the start sell 47% faster than those that are overpriced.

 Offering Incentives

 Offering incentives like covering closing costs or including appliances can make your home more attractive to potential buyers and expedite the selling process.
-A survey by the National Association of Realtors found that 37% of sellers offered incentives to attract buyers.
+Redfin conducted a survey and discovered that 35% of sellers offered incentives to draw buyers.

 Price Reductions